atbabers/DE-ThreatModel/README.md

-# Introducing Authac: The Art of Threat Modeling for Detection Engineering
+# The Art of Threat Modeling for Detection Engineering

 # **Initial Motivations**